NFL on American television: Doubleheader allotments

-Beginning with the introduction of the 17-game season, Fox and CBS each have eight doubleheader weeks during the season between weeks 2 and 17 with both networks having the doubleheader for weeks 1 and 18 (Since 2024 those weeks have changed to weeks 15 and 18).
+Beginning with the introduction of the 17-game season, Fox and CBS each have eight doubleheader weeks during the season between weeks 2 and 17 with both networks having the doubleheader for weeks 1 and 18 (In 2024 and 2025 those weeks were changed to weeks 15 and 18).
 These are not necessarily alternating weeks; one network may have two or rarely three or four consecutive doubleheaders (this only occurs when one network has doubleheader weeks 2 and 3 after both networks had the doubleheader in week 1; in weeks 16 and 17; and then both networks have doubleheaders week 18 or in the 2024 case a single network having it in weeks 15–18, with both networks having it in weeks 15 and 18).
 This happened to CBS in 2018 and Fox in 2019.

 Fox requests to carry a doubleheader on a Sunday that it airs a Major League Baseball League Championship Series or World Series game if a Sunday game is being played (typically Game 2, 5 or 7 for the World Series and Game 1 for the League Championship Series) and uses the featured 4:25 game as a lead-in for the baseball playoffs (though in 1996, 2001, 2005, 2014, 2019, 2020, and all years since 2022 Fox did not have a doubleheader on the day it broadcast the World Series, as there was no Sunday World Series game due to expansion of the MLB postseason).
 Since 2022, Fox instead requests that Game 1 of its respective League Championship Series would air in this post-NFL slot.

 During weeks 1 and 18, both networks are given doubleheaders; this has been the case since 2021 for week 1 and 2006 for the final week of the regular season.
 From 1990 through 2005, one network received nine doubleheaders during the 17-week season, and the other network received eight (except 1993, when CBS and NBC each received nine in an 18-week regular season).